yitzchak/dicy/docs/api.md

 await dicy.run('file:///bar/foo.tex', ['load', 'build', 'log', 'save'])
 ```

-To retrieve targets produced by a build `getTargetPaths` can be called with
+To retrieve targets produced by a build `getTargetPaths` can be called.
-`absolute` parameter controlling whether returned paths are in relative or
-absolute format.
-Please note that `synctex.gz` files are also returned in
+Please note that `synctex.gz` files are also returned in addition to PDF,
-addition to PDF, DVI or PostScript files.
+DVI or PostScript files.

 A build can be interupted by calling `kill` or all builds can be stopped by
 calling `killAll`.
 The `DiCy` class caches builders based on main file path.
-The cache can be cleared on file specific basis with `clear` or the complete
+This cache can be cleared on file specific basis with `clear` or the complete
 cache can be cleared with `clearAll`.
 Once building is done the instance should
 be released with `destroy`.